New Clarence Town Bridge

 • access and for local industries.

 The new bridge will feature a 2.5-metre-wide walkway/cycleway on its northern side.
-This cycleway represents a critical link in connecting the eastern residences and rural subdivisions directly to the town centre, and enhances the convenience and recreational activity for the Clarence Town community.
+This cycleway represents a critical link in connecting the eastern residences and rural subdivisions directly to the town centre and enhances the convenience and recreational activity for the Clarence Town community.

-As part of the proposal, crossing points for cyclists and pedestians with signposting, blisters, etc are proposed within Clarence Town and on Limeburners Creek Road to assist with safe road crossing.
+As part of the proposal, crossing points for cyclists and pedestrians with signposting, blisters, etc are proposed within Clarence Town and on Limeburners Creek Road to assist with safe road crossing.
 While this cycleway is a great first step, it is also part of a broader, long-term goal to expand cycling and walking paths in this area.

 Project Information